generrc/generrc/README.md

 Hi 👋 My name is Alexander Johnston
 ===================================

-Software Development and Cybersecurity Graduate
+Computer Science Graduate focusing in Software Development and Cybersecurity.
 --------------------------------------------

 I am a graduate of UNC Charlotte, where I achieved my B.S. and M.S. in Computer Science with a concentration in Information Security and Privacy.
 I love learning about network security, low level programming, machine learning, and creating projects revolving around these fields with my peers!